craig-db/protobuf-dlt-schema-evolution/README.md

 latest_id = src.get_latest_version(f"{TOPIC}-value").schema_id
 ```

 The latest Schema Id is looked up during the startup of the DLT pipeline.
 If a newer version is detected, the code for the DLT pipeline in this tutorial will cause the pipeline to fail.
-When in a DLT pipeline is set to run in [Production mode](https://docs.databricks.com/workflows/delta-live-tables/delta-live-tables-concepts.html#development-and-production-modes) and it fails, the DLT pipeline will eventually restart and will use the newer Schema Id as it sets up the pipeline and target Delta table.
+When a DLT pipeline is set to run in [Production mode](https://docs.databricks.com/workflows/delta-live-tables/delta-live-tables-concepts.html#development-and-production-modes) and it fails, the DLT pipeline will eventually restart and will use the newer Schema Id as it sets up the pipeline and target Delta table.

 # Example Code to Demonstrate Schema-evolving ProtoBuf Messages and Consuming them in Databricks DLT